Erx35/VAT-return-calculator/README.md

 * PEP8 linter came back with no errors
 * Exceptions for the VAT item input were confirmed
 * Tested in Gitpod and Heroku terminals with no issues

+## Resaearch
+* Needed to research how to move, delete and transform data in the Google sheets.
+There are many websites that describe how Google sheets is used but most of them are not for Python.
+Had to test out many different methodologies to the the functionality working.

 ## Bugs
-* Fixed issue with data not being deleted from the main VAT item DB.
-Needed to research how to delete data from Google sheets.
+* Issue with data not being deleted from the main VAT item DB - Status Fixed

 ## Remaining Bugs
 There are no remaining bugs